sirisian/ecmascript-types/examples/typechallenges.md

 [type-challenges](https://github.com/type-challenges/type-challenges) is the standard obstacle course for TypeScript's type-level language: implement `Pick`, unwrap a `Promise`, take the head of a tuple, using only conditional types, mapped types, `infer`, and recursion.
 It is a good adversarial test of [type builders](../typeprogramming.md), because the problems were *chosen* to be natural in a type language whose only verbs are `extends` and `in`.
 If the builder model only won on problems selected to suit it, that would prove nothing.

-This document works the warm-up, all thirteen easy challenges, and the first eighty-six medium ones, in the order the README lists them.
+This document works the warm-up, all thirteen easy challenges, all one hundred and four medium ones, and the first two hard ones, in the order the README lists them.
 Every TypeScript solution shown has been checked against the repo's own test cases with TypeScript 5.9.3; where the top-voted answer no longer passes, a verified passing answer is shown instead and the note at the end says why.
 Each entry gives the problem, the top-voted community solution in TypeScript (linked, with its score at the time of writing), and the builder solution.
 The builders are written from the primitives in [type programming](../typeprogramming.md) rather than by calling the `std:types` entry that already ships the answer, since implementing the utility is the whole point of the exercise.

 Features exercised, and why they matter here: